Ch3ram13/celeoworks/_posts/2019-10-15-on-autumn-by-winter.markdown

 <br/>
 <br/>
 <br/>

-Note: This poem has also been published in *Tuxedo Literary Magazine: Fall/Winter 2013*.
+*Written in response to a writing prompt in college circa 2004, this was an attempt to speak in the voice of a personified season of winter who has fallen in love with the season of autumn and so has written a poem about her.
+This poem has also been published in *Tuxedo Literary Magazine: Fall/Winter 2013*.